feathersdev/website/tos.md

 ## 15. QUESTIONS ON THESE TERMS OF USE

 We welcome you to contact us with any questions on these Terms of Use.
-You can send your questions regarding these Terms of Use to the following email address: hello@feathers.cloud
+You can send your questions regarding these Terms of Use to the following email address: hello@feathers.dev

 ## 16. CONFIRMATION OF AGREEMENT TO TERMS OF USE